-Freedom Forward seeks an end to U.S. support for nondemocratic governments around the world that violate human rights and perpetrate atrocities.
+Freedom Forward works to end U.S. alliances with nondemocratic governments, including dictators, kings, and apartheid systems.
 U.S. foreign policy should be aligned with the value of global freedom.
 We work to make it happen.

-Freedom Forward combines research, advocacy, and solidarity-based activism to achieve both changes in U.S. foreign policy and expanded freedom in societies that struggle under repressive U.S.-backed governments.
-While our campaigns primarily focus on the U.S. government, we also build direct civil society pressure on repressive governments that are backed by the U.S., as well as on the private entities that enable or profit from such repression.
+We combine strategic research, advocacy, and solidarity-based activism to achieve changes in U.S. foreign policy and expanded freedom in societies that struggle under repressive U.S.-backed governments.
+We build direct civil society pressure on repressive governments that are backed by the U.S., as well as the private entities that enable such repression or profit silently while others suffer.
 We seek a culture shift in the discourse of U.S. foreign policy, and we engage other organizations in pursuit of this.